pharmaceutical incentive compensation plans

 Sales Force Motivations and Preferences

 To create a good incentive compensation program, you must understand what motivates the sales team.
 These motivations include financial rewards, recognition, and chances for growth.
-Regular surveys and focus groups can help tailor incentive programs to these needs, enhancing engagement and improving performance.
+Offering incentives that appeal to high performing sales representatives is crucial for attracting and retaining top sales talent in a competitive market.

 Best Practices for Pharma Incentive Compensation